 Yosemite National Park is located in California along the majestic Sierra Nevada mountains.

 It’s famous for its massive rock formations, waterfalls, and giant Sequoias.
-Late spring or early summer is the perfect time to visit Yosemite, right before the big crowds show up.
+Late spring or early summer is the best time to visit Yosemite, right before the big crowds show up.

 If you love road trips and enjoy visiting national parks, you’re in the right place.
 This road trip will take you to all the most popular spots in Yosemite, along with several most never see.